-from training.npr.org: http://training.npr.org/blog/the-art-and-skill-of-working-with-sources/
+from training.npr.org: https://training.npr.org/2023/04/26/how-pronounce-foreign-names/

 Sourcing the news is getting harder all the time.
 For three seasoned NPR reporters, it involves careful vetting, delicate negotiations and, every now and then, cigars.

 Infuse documentary-style radio into everyday reporting (even when you think you don’t have the time or material).